Israel Weinstein: Career

-During his initial days, he was employed as a biology teacher at Morris High School in the Bronx from 1914-1922.
+During his initial days, he was employed as a biology teacher at Morris High School in the Bronx from 1914 to 1922.

-Weinstein lectured on medical and scientific topics for the New York City Department of Health, the New York Public Lecture Bureau, the New York Botanical Gardens from 1920-1928.
+Weinstein lectured on medical and scientific topics for the New York City Department of Health, the New York Public Lecture Bureau, the New York Botanical Gardens from 1920 to 1928.
 He worked as an instructor of physiology and at Columbia University from 1929 to 1931.
-He also worked as an assistant professor of bacteriology and hygiene from 1931-1934 and an assistant professor of preventive medicine from 1934-1939 at New York University.
+He also worked as an assistant professor of bacteriology and hygiene from 1931 to 1934 and an assistant professor of preventive medicine from 1934 to 1939 at New York University.